containers/podman/docs/source/markdown/podman-pod-restart.1.md

 **podman pod restart** [*options*] *pod* ...

 ## DESCRIPTION
 Restart containers in one or more pods.
-Containers will be stopped if running and then restarted.
+Running containers are stopped an restarted.
-Stopped containers will only be started.
+Stopped containers are started.
 You may use pod IDs or names as input.
-The pod ID will be printed upon successful restart.
+The pod ID is printed upon successful restart.
-When restarting multiple pods, an error from restarting one pod will not effect restarting other pods.
+When restarting multiple pods, an error from restarting one pod does not effect restarting other pods.

 ## OPTIONS